 But the interest rate and the APR aren’t the same things.
 The APR reflects what you’ll pay in interest and fees.
 Understanding which costs represent your interest rate and APR allows you to distinguish better the amount you will pay in interest rate fees, business closing costs, and other fees.
 Let's dig deeper into the differences and how they affect your small business loan.

-1. Interest Rates
+1. Exploring Interest Rates for Commercial Loans

 The lender charges the interest rate to lend you the principal amount (the amount you borrow).
+This interest is a critical part of the small business advertiser disclosure that outlines the rate at which your balance will increase over time.

-2. Annual Percentage Rate (APR)
+2. Understanding Annual Percentage Rate (APR) in Commercial Loans

-Types of Business Loan Fees
+An Overview of Loan Application Fees: Types of Business Loan Fees

-1. Application fees
+1. Loan Application fee

 When you look for business funding and apply for a loan, you might be charged a loan application fee.
 This one-time fee covers the cost of processing your application, getting the necessary documents, and analyzing your credit score.

-2. Origination fees
+2. Loan Origination fee

 Similar to origination fees, some institutions charge a packaging fee.
 These fees cover various lender costs; some lenders charge a packaging fee instead of an origination fee.
 For example, the Small Business Administration (SBA) does not charge origination fees but does charge packaging fees.

-4. Underwriting fees
+4. Loan Underwriting fee

 Many lenders have to go through an underwriting analysis for your business to determine whether you should get the amount you asked for and what interest rate you should have.
 The underwriting fee is usually packaged in with origination fees.

-5. Wire transfer fees
+5. Wire transfer fee

 You can choose how to receive the funds if approved for financing.
 Lenders charge a wire transfer fee for that service when you choose a wire transfer.

-6. Lines of credit annual fees
+6. Lines of credit annual fee

 Many financial institutions will charge your business an annual fee, which could be a flat fee.
 This fee only serves to maintain your line of credit so it can stay open and active.

-7. Late payment fees
+7. Late payment fee

 You will have a set payment frequency when you take out your business loan, such as weekly or monthly payments.
 If you miss payments, you might have to pay late payment fees.
 This might be a flat fee or a percentage of the amount due for that period.